cedarbaum/GraphQlMtaApiBackend/README.md

 The following environment variables are used:

 - `CONTAINER_REGISTRY`: the address of the container registry to push/pull the `mta-feed-fetcher` Docker image.
 - `OUTPUT_APPSYNC_DETAILS`: if true, output the AppSync URL and API key after deployment.
+These are considered secrets and are not output in builds hosted on GitHub.

 ## Docker